 Witte et al (2002) Use of a fluorescent imaging plate reader--based calcium assay to assess pharmacological differences between the human and rat vanilloid receptor.
 Am J Physiol Endocrinol Metab 7 466 PMID: 14599363

 Do you know of a great paper that uses Olvanil from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Olvanil